 We will be testing your child on the Lower KS2 statutory spellings later this term and will send home a highlighted list of those your child has spelled correctly/needs to learn as soon as we are able.
 Lists for both Lower and Upper KS2 are here to enable you to continue to practise these at home:

 Times tables will also be tested in school, usually on a Thursday.
 In order to improve your child’s speedy recall of both multiplication and division facts, please help them to practise their tables every day, in whichever way you and your child prefer.
 For most of the class, I would suggest that you start with the 2 x table and then move on to 4, 5 and 10 x to build confidence.
 The key instant recall maths facts for Year 5 are included here: KIRFs and it is essential that they are practised regularly to support your child’s learning.

 If your child needs to be kept at home because they have Covid or are self-isolating, work will provided via Teams and will comprise: one English lesson, one maths lesson and one other subject.

 How can you continue to help?

-- Read regularly with your child asking them questions about what they are reading, the characters and their opinions then signing in the reading diary to confirm that they have read with you every day.
-Please also encourage them to read a variety of fiction, non-fiction and poetry texts.
+- Read regularly with your child asking them questions about what they are reading, the characters and their opinions and using GoRead to write comments after you have heard your child read.